 On the road from The Glenlivet to the north, in the village of Aberlour, you’ll find the Mash Tun.
 A homely whisky bar housed in an old stone round house on the banks of the River Spey, ‘The Mash’ is firmly established as a local and global favourite for homely fayre and a wide collection of whisky.
 The Dowans Hotel, at the north-bound entrance to Aberlour, is home to a 500-strong collection of whiskies in ‘The Still’ – a contemporary whisky snug.

-As you travel the Malt Whisky Trail and begin to open your palette to the variety of whisky produced here, you’ll want to keep on discovering long after you leave Moray Speyside.
-Retail outlets along the Trail are staffed by local people who are eager to share their knowledge with you, and advise you on purchases to best suite your tastes.
+As you travel The Malt Whisky Trail and begin to open your palate to the variety of whisky produced here, you’ll want to keep on discovering long after you leave Moray Speyside.
+Retail outlets along The Trail are staffed by local people who are eager to share their knowledge with you, and advise you on purchases to best suite your tastes.

 In Elgin, the historic Gordon & Macphail shop is an essential stop-over for any connoisseur looking to take a little crate of Speyside home.
 The shop – which is run by the family-owned independent bottler – has been a fixture on Elgin’s South Street since 1895, and now houses an array of Scotch malt whisky, including some very rare and even exclusive bottles.

 Further south in Dufftown, the Whisky Shop offers a selection of over 600 whiskies in the heart of the historic whisky town.
 The Whisky Shop staff are on hand all year round to advise on the right bottle to take home.